conghuynhho/huynh-obsidian/Working/GGJ monorepo/How to start.md

 	next the `pre-start` will run but still be in `Already up-to-date`

 - can not use turbo to run service with node `10`

+❓Issue with node version.
+- current environment node version (consider as node 10)
+- node version for `yarn install`
+	`run-os-script` help to install with correct version but when `[4] Building fresh packages...` this step will run under current `environment` node version.
+- ✅ node version for `start`
+	`run-os-script` help to start with correct version
+- ❓node version for `commit`

+### Run using turbo
+- `prestart`: yarn install at root

+### Start group of service
+- Start from the root.
+Using `turbo`